GuitarML/TS-M1N3/README.md

 ![app](https://github.com/GuitarML/TS-M1NE/blob/main/resources/app.jpg)

-TS-M1N3 is a guitar plugin clone of the TS-9 Tubescreamer guitar pedal using neural networks.
+TS-M1N3 is a guitar plugin clone of the TS-9 Tubescreamer overdrive pedal.
 Machine learning was used to train a model of both the drive and tone knobs for an accurate recreation of the pedal in all possible configurations.
-This is the first in a planned series of pedal clones by GuitarML.
-It is also the first GuitarML plugin to use two conditioning parameters during model training to recreate the entire device using machine learning, as opposed to snapshot models at a particular setting.
+This plugin uses two conditioned parameters during model training to recreate the entire device using machine learning, as opposed to snapshot models at a particular setting.
 For best results, use prior to amp -> cabinet -> reverb effects to fully simulate playing an overdrive pedal through a physical amplifier.
 This can be done with the [NeuralPi](https://github.com/GuitarML/NeuralPi) plugin.

 ## Installing the plugin